Apple's products are driven by UX research strategy, Are you using UX strategy for your product? Early-stage, mature or growth? We can help.

 An example of Minimalist design is Dieter Rams, Braun.
 When observing his designs, the simplicity, lack of multiple buttons; one solid color; and bland device structure stand out.
-In the past twenty years, you see that his idea of easy structure layout and simple design follows on over the years as a UX strategy.
+In the past twenty years, his idea of easy structure layout and simple design has followed as a UX strategy.
 An example is Apple products.
 Steve Jobs used a simple layout not only for his devices but for UI and better user experience.
-Those products are now one of the most well-known products worldwide with great ROI and have been used by three generations of users (GenZ – Millennials – GenX).
+Those products are now one of the most well-known products worldwide with great ROI and have been used by three generations of users (GenZ - Millennials - GenX).

 One of the popular UI trends as of 2020 is minimal design.
 The minimal design uses a clear and concise approach to content.
-Reducing excessive components and elements while removing multiple color choices is what makes a design minimal.
+Reducing excessive components and elements while removing multiple color choices minimizes a design.
 Studies have shown that this UI theme can be more favorable and have a better ROI.

 Minimal design places emphasis on using white space.
 According to a social media study, white space boosts concentration by 20%.
 With an increase in focus and concentration, spacing and reduction are other elements.
-Acquiring enough space for elements to breathe is an essential factor for minimal design.
-It makes important content stand out for users to take away what is critical and customers to make purchases easily.
+Allocating enough space for elements is essential for minimal design.
+It makes important content stand out, so users can take away what is critical, and customers can easily make purchases.
 Reducing the number of options will help also.
-Using tactics like card sorting will help product managers decide what information to keep and what to remove.
+Using tactics like card sorting will help product managers decide what information to keep and remove.
 After implementing a minimal design to existing strategies, a new coming product will be on its way to becoming a mature product.
-Better corporate decisions to improve conversions on apps will be made and see steady app downloads.
+Better corporate decisions to improve app conversions will be made, and steady app downloads will be seen.

 Reduced features are suitable for apps specialized for employee users.
-Products made to check inventory or check stats for hourly profit; reduced components can help make spotting information faster.
-Minimal elements that are clear and concise help employees make decisions quicker for assisting customers and reduce support calls.
+Products are made to check inventory or check stats for hourly profit; reduced components can help spot information faster.
+Minimal clear and concise elements help employees make decisions quicker for assisting customers and reduce support calls.
 Employees can spend less time learning how to navigate a frustrating UI to ease unnecessary tension for a better user experience.
 Managers will see better customer reviews as a result of improved performance.

 Using minimal design can save corporations more money by using less.
 Stagnant products that have used funds for additional research and purchasing advanced UX tools for adding multiple features can cut out devices that are draining money.
-The minimal design should not even make an impact on the company’s budget.
-This will help stagnant products move towards becoming mature products using less but having the right resources needed for customers to use.
-This will help employees who have to work with multiple UX tools and features and reduce their cognitive load with limited means.
+The minimal design should not even impact the company's budget.
+This will help stagnant products become mature products using less but having the resources needed for customers.
+This will help employees who work with multiple UX tools and features and reduce their cognitive load with limited means.

 UX Strategy Six: Gamification